 Inputs include all products a farmer needs for farm operations, such as:

 - Irrigation system

 An application can become a marketplace where a farmer can find all necessary products and compare their prices.

 Selling is another challenge for any farmer.
 If you want to close the gap between farmers and potential buyers, you can create a mobile application that helps farmers by providing information on prices, marketplaces, and next links in the big supply chain.

 This means creating a whole marketplace for farmers where they’ll be able to compare and control market prices for different products and also get more opportunities to promote and market themselves.

 A real challenge of creating a mobile application for farmers is context.
 If you’re out of context, it’s extremely hard to create an app that will bring value to farmers.
-Currently, there are many apps for smallholder farmers, but many struggle to scale and reach financial sustainability.
+Currently, there are many apps for smallholder farmers, but many struggles to scale and reach financial sustainability.

-The main reason is lack of context and understanding of what farmers really need for their work.
+The main reason is a lack of context and understanding of what farmers really need for their work.
 To solve this issue, it’s best to thoroughly learn the market you want to create your app for.
 The perfect case is when app creators belong to these farming communities themselves.

 Digital technologies in agriculture

 Here’re the main digital technologies in agriculture.